 The Des Moines Community Playhouse was founded in 1919 by members of the Iowa Press and Authors Club.
 Although the Little Theatre Movement was causing similar enterprises to spring up across the country, The Playhouse is unique in that it has operated continuously, under various names and in various homes, since its founding.
-With more than 90 years of uninterrupted service, The Playhouse is among the six oldest continuously-operating community theatres in the U.S. It is also the second largest community theatre in the U.S. The mission of the Des Moines Community Playhouse is to change lives by entertaining, enriching and engaging the people of our community through producing high-quality theatrical presentations, avocational experiences, and life-long educational opportunities.
+With more than 100 years of uninterrupted service, The Playhouse is among the six oldest continuously-operating community theatres in the U.S. It is also one of the largest community theatres in the U.S. The mission of The Des Moines Community Playhouse is to create extraordinary, shared experience through live theatre.
 Some tidbits from the Playhouse history:

 - The first paid director of The Little Theatre (The Playhouse’s original name) was a woman: Josephine Hunter Ray.
 And the first full-time director was also a woman: Pearl Bennet Broxam in 1927.

 - The theatre’s first permanent building was a remodeled Congregational church on 35th Street near Grand Avenue.
 The Belle Kendall Playhouse (The Little Theatre’s new name) was made possible by a gift from former Iowa governor Nathan Kendall in memory of his wife.

 - During the depths of the Depression, The Kendall’s membership dropped from 1,200 to 300.
 Volunteers worked in a cold box office — the building was heated only during performances — and they had to wear coats and boots, and carry thermoses of coffee to keep warm.